codex-k8s/codexctl/README.md

 - behavior is described declaratively in configuration;
 - adding a new service does not require Go code changes;
 - each project is free to define its own namespaces, domains, image tagging strategies and slot patterns.

+The runner should have `go` and `kubectl` installed, as well as access configured to the required Kubernetes clusters.